top of page

 Scoops

-Many councils now offer mulch and potting mix for free, made from the garden waste of residents.
-Some even deliver for a small fee.
-But once again, I digress...
+Many councils now provide free mulch and potting mix, created from residents' garden waste.
+Some even offer delivery for a small charge.
+But I digress...

 Chickpea flour (replaces egg, makes pancakes and flat breads, thickens soups)